cdbale/Privacy-and-Forecasting-Empirical/Code/README.md

 We have given detailed descriptions for the M3 files, noting that the purposes and naming conventions for the files are consistent across data sets (*e.g.*, the `Forecast_for_Feature_Selection_*.py` file, where `*` is replaced with a data identifier, serves the same purpose for each data set).

-We have made a [.zip file](https://byu.box.com/s/958npasrq56vyjag00qjrcn6g2wuns65) with all intermediate (and final) results available at the following link for those who wish to verify certain steps in the analysis without running *all* of the code.
+We have made folders publicly available in Box containing all [code](https://byu.box.com/s/71o5ak04s0rgwdqgquphja36vtrveaw6), [data](https://byu.box.com/s/oczp5f5ah5zi14n04gxkfq1flvly46n9) and [outputs](https://byu.box.com/s/rqo1q53kgoluyr5o9rsxkvglozra94jk).
+The folders within `Outputs` that contain finel results are the `Figures` folder (which contains plots used in the paper) and the `Tables` folders nested within the `Results/data_folder/` directories, where `data_folder` is replaced with `M3/`, `M3_rate/`, `M4/`, or `M4_rate/`, which contain the accuracy and privacy results listed in tables throughout the paper.

-Finally, we note that some deviations in numerical results are expected as a result of the randomness of the RNN, *k*-nTS, *k*-nTS+, and VAR protection processes, and random forest-based feature selection.
-This can (with small probability) result in significantly worse forecast accuracy for a given model/protection method combination.
+Finally, we note that some deviations in numerical results are expected as a result of the randomness of the RNN, *k*-nTS, *k*-nTS+, and VAR-simulation protection processes, and random forest-based feature selection.
+This can (with small probability) result in significantly worse forecast accuracy for a given model/protection method combination, particularly when protected data point(s) near the forecast origin differ significantly from the unprotected values.
 Re-running the code should rectify this issue.
-Overall, the small differences in numerical results do not in any way affect the substantive conclusions of the paper.
+Overall, the small differences in numerical results do not affect the substantive conclusions of the paper.

-## Code For Simulations

-R files `simulation-accuracy-privacy-weighted-euclidean.R` and `simulation-accuracy-privacy-weighted-euclidean-large-N.R` are used to obtain the simulation results.
-Simulation Plots used in the paper will be saved to the `Outputs/Figures/Simulation/` folder.
-The code in the simulation files was written to work with the functions defined in the simulation files.
-Some of these functions (particularly the knts_alg() function) were re-written in the `knts_helper_functions.R` file to reduce execution time when running on larger data sets in later code files.

-Note: due to the randomness of the time series generation and $k$-nTS+ protection processes, the numerical results will vary from run to run.
-However, the substantive conclusions mentioned in the paper remain the same.

 ## Code For Analyzing M3 Data